dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 # FrodoKEM Variants

-FrodoKEM is parameterized by the pseudorandom generator (PRG) that is used for the generation of the matrix A. As explained in Section XXXX there are two options for PRG: AES128 and SHAKE128.
+FrodoKEM is parameterized by the pseudorandom generator (PRG) that is used for the generation of the matrix A. As explained in {{GenA}} there are two options for PRG: AES128 and SHAKE128.

 In addition, FrodoKEM consists of two main variants: a "standard" variant that does